Hero of the Day: Music video

-The music video for this song was directed by Anton Corbijn and features a drug-addled youth watching a television, with every channel featuring Metallica in some way.
+The music video for this song was directed by Anton Corbijn and filmed in August 1996 in Los Angeles and premiered in 21 August 1996.

+The clip features a drug-addled youth watching a television, with every channel featuring Metallica in some way.
 A Western movie titled Load is featured, starring Newsted and Hetfield, followed by a boxing match with Hetfield as coach, and Newsted and Kirk Hammett as the fighters.
 After a drink called "Load" is advertised by Ulrich and Hetfield in matching suits, a game show called "Hero of the Day" (which is a parody of Jeopardy!) is seen being played of which Jason Newsted is the host.
 Then, it cuts to the news with the anchorman played by Hammett and featuring a clip of Hetfield singing the lyrics to the song.
 A girl calls at the youth's house and they later try having sex, but the young man is unaroused, and leans back in his bed, visibly disappointed.
 The girl later leaves.
 At the end, the youth passes out, and dreams of tiny robot creatures, rendered in stop motion, emerging from his ear.
 He awakes from the dream and vomits into his toilet.

 Track listings

+Personnel

+Credits are adapted from the album's liner notes, except where noted.